-Light switches are the most important equipment to get control over power supply running to some electric apparatus like fans, bulbs, leds, or some other electric items.
-Sometimes we experience a sudden outage of bulb or fan even when the button was on.
-In that case, there are two possible scenarios, either light switch has stopped working or fan or bulb blown out (having some issue).
+Light switches are the most important equipment to get control over power supply running to some electric appliances like fans, bulbs, leds, or some other electric items.
+Sometimes we experience a sudden outage of bulb or fan even when the button is at on position.
+In that case, there are two possible scenarios, either light switch has stopped working or the fan or bulb blown out (having some issue).
 For concluding this you must know “how to test a light switch with a multimeter”.
 After this test one can finalize the real issue behind power failure.

 For testing light switches you must know the correct way to use a standard home use digital multimeter for basic level tasks.
 Doing a DIY self test on live wires may be dangerous for newbies, so make sure you have enough knowledge about working on live power supply and multimeters safety requirements.
 We tried to make it simple so you, so we are giving some easy steps below by which you can test a light switch for power easily.

 Tools and accessories needed for testing a wall switch

 For this simple test required tools are a noncontact voltage tester( if you don’t have one you may also use a tester), a multimeter, screwdriver, cutter, and safety gloves.
 Follow the steps given below,

 A light switch works on a simple mechanism of open and short contacts.
 A short contact means power supply is allowed to pass through this point, while an open contact will cut the power supply path which means no power to bulb or fans.
 Now our main purpose is to check if light switch contacts are working properly, wires are fine, and have an intact connection with switch terminals.
 Voltage level is also an important factor, check whether it’s in normal range or not.

 - First step for fixing a light switch is to power off the circuit breaker which is supplying power to the faulty light switch in order to do safety masures before test.